AgingInPlace.org keeps our resources free by working as an affiliate partner with some companies mentioned on our site.

 Medical Guardian is a legitimate provider of at-home medical alert systems for several reasons.
-It has Five Diamond Certification from The Monitoring Association (TMA).
-Several thousand customers have left positive reviews of the product.
-Medical Guardian has an A+ rating from the BBB and a 4.5-star rating from Best Company.
-Its U.S.-based response teams are highly professional and can speak with users in various languages.
+Firstly, it has Five Diamond Certification from The Monitoring Association (TMA).
+Next, several thousand customers have left positive reviews of the product.
+Medical Guardian also has an A+ rating from the BBB.
+Finally, its U.S.-based response teams are highly professional and can speak with users in various languages.

-Medical Guardian’s wearable help buttons such as necklaces, wristbands, lanyards, and smartwatches are water-resistant.
-Water-resistant devices can get wet from activities such as showering and washing dishes.
-Unlike waterproof devices, they shouldn’t be fully submerged in water for long periods of time.
+Medical Guardian’s wearable help buttons are waterproof, which means you can submerge them in water, such as when you are bathing, without damaging them.
+Medical Guardian’s smartwatch and mobile devices that are worn on lanyards or belt clips are water-resistant.
+Water-resistant devices can get wet from activities, such as showering and washing dishes, but shouldn’t be fully submerged in water for long periods of time.

-Medical Guardian’s alert systems generally have a long battery, but the battery life will vary depending on which model you use.
+Medical Guardian’s alert systems generally have a long battery life, but it will vary depending on which model you use.
 For instance, the batteries for the Mini Guardian and Mobile 2.0 last five days.
 The MGMove smartwatch battery lasts up to 24 hours.
-The Classic Guardian and the Home 2.0 offer a 32-hour backup battery for power outages.
+The Classic Guardian and the Home 2.0 offer a 32-hour backup battery during power outages.